Zernike.plotconfig — Constant

 Return values

-Returns seven values contained within a WavefrontOutput type, with fields:
+Returns six values contained within a WavefrontOutput type, with fields:

 The matrix is expected to be a polar grid of regularly spaced periodic samples with the first element referring to the value at the origin and the end points including the boundary of the pupil (i.e. ρ, θ = 0.0:step:1.0, 0.0:step:2π).
 The first axis of the matrix (the rows) must correspond to the angular variable θ while the second axis (the columns) must correspond to the radial variable ρ.